Best Budget Laptops for Working from Home

 Lenovo IdeaPad 3 15.6-inch HD AMD Ryzen 3 3250U 4GB DDR4 128GB SSD Laptop

-The Lenovo IdeaPad 3 is my pick if you want the best balance of price and performance in an entry-level WFH laptop.
-The AMD Ryzen 3 3250U processor is a step up from the Pentium and Celeron chips you’ll find in other budget machines.
-Paired with 4GB of DDR4 RAM and a 128GB SSD, it handles day-to-day work without the stuttering you’d get on cheaper alternatives.
+The Lenovo IdeaPad 3 offers the best balance of price and performance in an entry-level WFH laptop.
+The AMD Ryzen 3 3250U processor runs at 2.6GHz base clock, which is a significant step up from the Pentium and Celeron chips found in other budget machines.
+Paired with 4GB of DDR4 RAM and a 128GB SSD, it handles day-to-day work without the stuttering that cheaper alternatives produce.

-The 15.6-inch display with narrow bezels gives you a good amount of screen real estate.
-It’s still HD (not Full HD), but the Dolby Audio speakers are a nice surprise at this price.
-Video calls sound better than you’d expect.
-You get 3 USB ports, HDMI, a headphone jack, and an SD card reader.
+The 15.6-inch display with narrow bezels provides solid screen real estate for spreadsheet work and side-by-side document editing.
+It’s still HD (not Full HD), but the Dolby Audio speakers are a standout at this price.
+Video calls sound noticeably better than the tinny output from most budget competitors.
+Ports include 3 USB connections, HDMI, a headphone jack, and an SD card reader.

 HP Stream 14-inch (Intel Celeron N4000)